 12. Grape Hyacinth

-Grape hyacinths usually grow to achieve a maximum height of 6-12 inches with purplish blue flowers that resemble some tiny beads strung and growing together in clusters of 12-20—usually up and down the plant’s stem.
+Grape hyacinths usually grow to a maximum height of 6-12 inches with purplish-blue flowers resembling some tiny beads strung and growing together in clusters of 12-20—usually up and down the plant’s stem.

-Amazingly, they’re always the first nutrient source for various insects including the bees in the spring.
-Grape hyacinths don’t like extreme conditions; which means that you should plant them in well-drained ordinary garden soil with adequate exposure to the sun, though they can still thrive in half-shaded locations.
+Amazingly, they’re always the first nutrient source for various insects, including the bees in the spring.
+Grape hyacinths don’t like extreme conditions, so you should plant them in well-drained ordinary garden soil with adequate exposure to the sun, though they can still thrive in half-shaded locations.

-Grape hyacinth can be quite invasive; therefore, consider planting the bulbs in a free area where they can spread freely.
+Grape hyacinth can be quite invasive; therefore, consider planting the bulbs in a spacious area where they can spread freely.

 Care Tip: